 Structural movement

 Repair category 1

-Notes No signs of any adverse movement noted.
+Notes There was no evidence of significant structural movement within the limitations of our inspection.

-Dampness, rot and infestation

-Repair category 1

-Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Dampness, rot and infestation Repair category 1 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
 We have presumed that those areas not inspected are free of defects.
+The property was unoccupied at the time of inspection.
+Unoccupied properties pose a high risk of condensation build up and should be well ventilated to alleviate any moisture build up within the property.